 Should I Rent or Buy a Mower?

 Ultimately, the choice to buy or rent will depend on your circumstances.
-If you own a home and have storage space it might be more cost-efficient to invest in your own machine.
-However, if you do not have the room to store a mower, or you are renting and do not know how long you will be there, it may be a better idea to rent.
+If you own a home and have storage space, it might be more cost-efficient to invest in your own machine.
+However, if you do not have the room to store a mower, or you are renting and do not know how long you will be there, renting may be a better idea.

 Pros and Cons of Renting a Mower

 Before you make the decision to buy or rent a lawnmower, you should weigh the pros and cons of each choice.

 - You do not need any storage space.

 - You never have to spend money on maintenance.

 - You do not have to winterize the machine.

 - It can be a cheaper way to use a top-quality machine.

 - You can use mowers you might otherwise never have bought.